fredhur/CircularQueueBuffer/README.md

 SimpleBuffer supports two Constructor.

-1. No parameters.
-In this case, start from empty buffer.
+1. In this case, Not any data is enqueuing to buffer.
 ```cpp
 SimpleBuffer()
 	{